Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 The $\cQ$ supercharge, however, has $\C^\times$-valued equivariant parameters in 2d.
 It is thus more natural to think of its cohomology as $K_\bfT(X)$.
-We get an almost identical map from the classes in $K_\bfT(X)$, thought of as classifying boundary conditions in 2d, into the $\cQ$-cohomology of states.
-Both this map and ${\rm ch}$ above involve quotient by the torsion: the space of vacua is simply the $\C$-vector space.
-When the fixed points $X^\bfT$ of the $\bfT$-action on $X$ are isolated, one can trivially see that the space of vacua is isomorphic to $K_\bfT(X)\otimes\C$.
+There is a map from $K_\bfT(X)$, thought of as classifying boundary conditions in 2d, to the $\cQ$-cohomology of states.
+Both this map and ${\rm ch}$ above involve quotient by the torsion, as the space of vacua is simply the $\C$-vector space.
+When the fixed points $X^\bfT$ of the $\bfT$-action on $X$ are isolated, one trivially sees that the space of vacua is isomorphic to $K_\bfT(X)\otimes\C$.
 Indeed, on the one hand, the fixed points are in one-to-one correspondence with the massive vacua (that exist when we turn on generic large equivariant parameters).
 On the other hand, the equivariant localization ensures that fixed points provide a basis in $K_\bfT(X)\otimes\C$.
 Thus the isolated massive vacua can be thought of as the basis in $K_\bfT(X)\otimes\C$.
+This argument also applies to $H_\bfT(X)$, the only apparent distinction between the two cases being the $\C$ or $\C^\times$ valuedness of the equivariant parameter. $H_\bfT(X)$ and $K_\bfT(X)$ also differ in the structure of pushforward, which is especially transparent in the ``sigma-model'' view on K-theory, where we interpret $K_\bfT(X)$ as the $S^1$-equivariant cohomology of the loop space, $H_{\bfT\times S^1}(LX)$.
+Here the circle group acts by rotating the loops, its equivariant parameter naturally identified with $\frac{1}{R}$, the KK mass.
+Then pushforward of a K-theory class with respect to a map $X\to Y$ corresponds to the pushforward of the cohomology class via the map $LX \to LY$.
+The latter means integrating over the loop space $L ($ a fiber of $X\to Y)$, which produces the relative ${\hat A}$-genus.

-This explanation does not quite work when the fixed locus $X^\bfT$ is not a discrete set of isolated points.
-However, we will assume that the space of vacua is still $K_\bfT(X)\otimes\C$ in such cases, which, strictly speaking, needs a better proof.
-Shrinking the circle, one obtains the 1d limit, in which we know rigorously that the space of vacua is $H_\bfT(X)$.
-Since the K-theory degenerates to the cohomology in the limit, this is a good evidence that the space of vacua is $K_\bfT(X)\otimes\C$ in general.
+The explanation via the fixed points does not quite work when the fixed locus $X^\bfT$ is positive-dimensional.
+However, we assume that the space of vacua is still $K_\bfT(X)\otimes\C$ in such cases, at least when $X^\bfT$ is compact.
+This assumption follows from the sigma-model viewpoint sketched earlier.
+Also, shrinking the circle corresponds to the 1d limit, in which we know rigorously that the space of vacua is $H_\bfT(X)$.
+The K-theory, intuitively, degenerates to the cohomology in the limit.